+The Superimpose mode entry specifies if the view panel is started in superimpose mode, i.e. histograms overlay existing plots instead of replacing them when "drag and dropped" on a pad.
 The Crosshair mode entry toggles the default crosshair cursor on/off for all newly opened view panels.
 This crosshair state may be saved together with the other settings.
-However, the crosshair can be switched independently for each pad in the menu of the view panel (see chapter 5.7, page 53).
+However, the crosshair can be switched independently for each pad in the menu of the view panel (see chapter 4.9, page 58).
 Similarly, view panel display options Draw Time, Draw Date, Draw item name, and edit mode Show event status can be set to defaults here.
+The entries Draw line width...
+Draw fill color.. , and, Draw fill style..., allow to set defaults of these graphical attributes for all histograms and graphs.
+This may be useful to improve the plot visibility on a high resolution display monitor.
 Moreover, default ROOT draw options for TH1, TH2, TH3 histograms and TGraph can be specified as string of keywords when selecting these menu entries.
-Finally, Printf format allows set a format string in printf style controlling the printed range and accuracy for all float values in the histogram statistic box.
+Printf format allows set a format string in printf style controlling the printed range and accuracy for all float values in the histogram statistic box.
+Finally, the Palette settings allow to specify the default ROOT color palette, and the minimum and maximum palette index to be used in the Go4 color palette tool (see section 4.9.7).
+By this restriction the user may exclude legacy ROOT palettes <50 which are hardly usable for a proper visualization of 2d histograms.